blazium-engine/blazium-docs/tutorials/troubleshooting.rst

 bring several benefits, it isn't planned to be done in the near future due to the complexity of the task.

-To avoid this issue, keep the Godot editor's dock icon at its default location as created by macOS.
+To avoid this issue, keep the Blazium editor's dock icon at its default location as created by macOS.

 Some text such as "NO DC" appears in the top-left corner of the Project Manager and editor window